samhforbes/PupillometryR/README.md

 We now need to model this.
 We are setting an AR parameter, and allowing events to vary by time.
-You will see our deviance accounted for is now up around 96% - much better\!
+You will see our deviance accounted for is now up around 96% - much better!
 The qqnorm is still far from perfect, and the commented-out model below m2 would do a bit better at this (again from van Rij et al) by using a scaled t distribution - but would take ages to run.